Zora J Murff Honorably Mentioned

 10/10: From the series, At No Point In Between

-Zora J. Murff’s recent publication, At No Point In Between, is an expansive, tour-de-force examination of how violence and suppression are enacted towards Black communities over time.
+Zora J Murff’s recent publication, At No Point In Between, is an expansive, tour-de-force examination of how violence and suppression are enacted towards Black communities over time.
 The publication masterfully fuses contemporary images, archival material, found footage, and text to bring attention to the many historical layers shaping the project.
 Focusing on the North Omaha neighborhood of Omaha, Nebraska, Murff unpacks the velocities and forms violence can take—immediate and explosive, as well as slow, gradual and mostly invisible.
-Immediate violence takes shape in the form of the murder of Laquan McDonald and Walter Scott, while slow violence appears through different health crisis and mass unemployment in underserved communities.
+Immediate violence can take shape in the form of the murder of Laquan McDonald and Walter Scott, while slow violence can appear to us through different health crisis or mass unemployment in underserved communities.
 In many of Murff’s photographs within the book, the images echo the change in pace between slow and fast, moving from distinguished portraits to shots of the landscape, to close ups of building corners and urban overgrowth.
 Asking us to switch up our gaze in this way necessitates questions about what we choose to see and what is being hidden from us.

 To be seen is to be heard.
 Seeing is believing.
 There are so many adages that link the ability to see with access to some larger part of existence.
 What happens then, when there are forces at play that we cannot see?
 How do we claim access to existence when there are systems designed with the express purpose of denying it?
 At No Point In Between is a publication that puts heavy pressure on these questions, doing so much more than the elements briefly summarized here can convey.
 It engages with histories past and contemporary, and interrogates the objective truth of photography while fully utilizing its flexibility as a medium.
 It is a book that urges new connections to be made between bodies and the landscape they occupy, speaking to the power of building archives which analyze the circumstances in which they were made.
 Much like the noise of cars and trucks on the highway overpasses and roadways, At No Point In Between is a project that reverberates in our minds long after we have parted from it.